WanderlustKing11/js-exercises/readme.md

 - Then, pushed all registered keys that were pressed down in the keyboard into an array, and *spliced* the registered keys length index from the secret code length.
 - Finally, *checked* if the array contained the *secret code* in a basic statement.
 - Just for fun, I added an easter egg of my own.
 Won't be hard to figure out by looking at my code 😅 I guess that's what ENV files are for.

+#### Day 13 - Slide In on Scroll:
+- Here, we're playing with *scrolling* and using CSS to play with the styles to transform how images act on our page, bringing them out of hiding by tapping into the DOM.
+- Learned about **debouncing** to enhance performance, and getting rid of unecessary processes and iterations.
+- It was interesting working with **offsetTop** property and the image height as a point of reference to the user position scrolling on the page, which would then trigger the `checkSlide` function to add the class (.active) that would transform the image's position and opacity.
+- I would say that this is easily achievable with frameworks, but clearly it's not so hard to do with vanilla JS either.
+- I did encounter one issue, so if anyone has any clue I would love to hear an explanation or some suggestions.
+When I console logged window.scrollY, it appeared to print the last iteration of where I scrolled to, not my current position.
+As a result, the image height is registered lower than it actually is.
+So, if we want the class `.active` to be added to the images when their position appears half way on our screen, well it's actually not activating until a little further down from halfway.
+  - From what I read, this has to do with browser rendering pipeline.
+The broswer has not had the time to update the `scrollY` value by the time the `console.log` statement is executed.
+One possible solution for this would be using `requestAnimationFrame` to delay the execution of the `checkSlide` funciton until the next animation frame, where hopefully the browser has finished rendering the updated position.
+But tbh, this didn't work for me.
+So, still a puzzle 🤷‍♂️